 Reproduction: Generally mate above ground in late summer/fall, and to lesser extent in spring.
 Hourlong courtship ritual results in male depositing sperm which female picks up and stores up to nine months before fertilizing and depositing eggs; eggs are un-pigmented, grape-like cluster of six on a single thread.
 Young emerge from underground in September, and reach sexual maturity in fourth/fifth year.
 Males breed every year; females have biennial reproductive cycle.

 Threats: Populations vulnerable to highway construction, especially at elevations, and in forest types where timber harvest is common.
 Population monitoring and data spotty at best; needs to be done more thoroughly, as both a regional amphibian-monitoring program, and as part of habitat protection and water quality efforts.
 Listed as Sensitive Species in both Idaho/Montana.

-Miscellaneous: The species was named after the lake where it was discovered in 1939.
-Since Coeur d’Alene Salamander breathes through its skin, it is susceptible to moisture loss through evaporation and therefore restricted to a cool, damp environment.
-Generally these salamanders only come above ground during the night when the temperature is above 45 degrees F, and to feed on the invertebrates that are also nocturnal.
-The species emerges from winter hibernation in late March and is active near the surface through April and May; surface activity is negatively correlated with daytime temperatures and number of days since the last rain.
-From June until mid-September, the creatures retreat to the cool underground to aestivate– a state of dormancy where the body is inactive and the metabolic rate drastically lowers in response to high temperatures and arid conditions.
-Aestivating helps the Coeur d’Alene Salamander avoid drying out and being damaged from high temperatures.
+Miscellaneous: Named after Lake Coeur d’ Alene where it was discovered in 1939.
+Since it breathes through skin, susceptible to moisture loss through evaporation and therefore restricted to cool/damp environment.
+Generally comes above ground at night (when temperatures above 45 degrees F) to feed on nocturnal invertebrates.
+Emerges from hibernation in late March and active near surface through April/May; surface activity is negatively correlated with daytime temperatures and number of days since last rain.
+Creatures retreat to cool underground to aestivate from June/September – a state of dormancy where the body is inactive and metabolic rate drastically lowers in response to high temperatures and arid conditions.
+Aestivating helps Coeur d’Alene Salamander avoid drying out and being damaged from high temperatures.